 Stopping or Pausing a Simulation

 There are two ways you can stop a simulation.
-One way is to press the
+One way is to manually stop the run by pressing the

 simulation to stop at a specific time during a simulation run:

 Click the arrow next to the simulation clock to open the run time tools.

 Check the first Stop Time checkbox and enter the time you